50 Things Everyone Should Do Before They’re 50

 Attend a music festival

 You don’t have to wear a flower crown or be a b-list celebrity to enjoy an outdoor music festival.
 Great bands play all around the country during the warmer months.
 If you’re a die-hard music lover (and have the extra cash), check out renowned festivals SXSW (pronounced South By Southwest) or Coachella.
 If you’d just like the experience, look for something low-key and local.
 Come prepared to get your groove on!
-Here’s what your favorite music says about you.
+Next, check out the 50 things that are making you look older.